 Field Trip to a Farm

 At one point in the story, upon getting a rubber duck for her bath, Pig becomes homesick for the farm where she used to live.
 A farm field trip would be a perfect tie-in to this story.
 It would be especially perfect to visit a farm with piglets since you could then have your children compare how piglets look in real life versus the illustrations in the book.

 Beyond being a tie-in to the book, a farm field trip almost always provides a myriad of learning opportunities and hands-on experiences that are not to be missed.

 After Pig sees the pictures the girl has taken of her, she insists that she needs envelopes and stamps so she can send the pictures to each of her friends.
 Like Pig, your family can work on letters with pictures to friends and family.
 They might even want to tell the recipient about the book they just read.

 Pig is quite the architect, making an impressive treehouse in the girl’s backyard after seeing the perfect tree for the tree house.
 You can work on your architecture skills with your child with something like popsicle sticks to try to match the look of the tree house in the book, or opt for wooden blocks, LEGO bricks, or some other building material of your choice.

 With pigs being pink, it’s a great opportunity to talk about color mixing using the color white.
 This pig finger painting project will help you teach about mixing with white and how to use simple shapes to make a cute little pig of your own.

 Make Their Own “If You Give a…” Story

 The repetitive nature of this story makes it a perfect candidate for copying the format and having your child make their own story.
-Prior to doing this, you might want to also read them other books by Numeroff such as If You Give a Mouse a Cookie, If You Give a Moose a Muffin, and If You Take a Mouse to the Movies.
+Prior to doing this, you might want to also read other books by Numeroff, such as If You Give a Mouse a Cookie, If You Give a Moose a Muffin, and If You Take a Mouse to the Movies.